Film Funds

 Chris holds Croatian and U.S. citizenships, holds a Master’s degree from Georgetown University, and speaks English, Croatian and French and has working knowledge of Italian and Spanish.

-Greek Film Centre
+Greek Film Center

 Kosovo Cinematography Center

-Arben Zharku, Director
+Director

-Film Center Serbia
+National Film Center Bulgaria